samjkennedy/Do/README.md

 [1 4 9 16 25]
 ```

-Compile a Do file to .exe (Highly unstable, currently only supports 64-bit windows):
+Compile a Do file to .exe (Highly unstable, requires fasm installed, currently only supports 64-bit windows):

 ```
 $ do square.do